KollegeApply logo

 • Professional Development: The rigorous training and research experience gained during a PhD program fosters professional growth and development.

-PhD Biochemistry Eligibility Criteria
+PhD in Biochemistry Eligibility Criteria

-PhD Biochemistry Admission Process
+PhD in Biochemistry Admission Process

 PhD Biochemistry admission is based on cut-off marks scored in the entrance exam.
 Some common entrance exams are UGC NET, SET, CSIR_UGC NET, ICMR, DBT, etc.